THUYimingLi/THUYimingLi.github.io/_pages/about.md

 About Me
 ======
 I am a master candidate in Tsinghua-Berkeley Shenzhen Institute at Tsinghua University.
-My research interests are broadly in machine learning, such as the interpretability and robustness of algorithms, meta learning and the machine learning methods in high-frequency trading.
+My research interests are broadly in machine learning, such as the interpretability and robustness of algorithms, meta learning and the application of machine learning methods in high-frequency trading.

 Education
 ======